Unbalanced Optimal Transport: Dynamic and Kantorovich Formulation: Acknowledgements

 \section{Acknowledgements}

 The work of Bernhard Schmitzer has been supported by the Fondation Sciences Math\'ematiques de Paris.
 The work of Gabriel Peyr\'e has been supported by the European Research Council (ERC project SIGMA-Vision).
-The work of Fran\c{c}ois-Xavier Vialard has been supported by the CNRS (D\'efi Imag'in de la Mission pour l'Interdisciplinarit\'e, project CAVALIERI). \\ We would like to thank Yann Brenier for stimulating discussions as well as Peter Michor, in particular for several important references.
+The work of Fran\c{c}ois-Xavier Vialard has been supported by the CNRS (D\'efi Imag'in de la Mission pour l'Interdisciplinarit\'e, project CAVALIERI). \\ We would like to thank Yann Brenier for stimulating discussions.